BloomTech-Labs/coder-heroes-docs/README.md

 During our stakeholder meeting with Brianne on June 30, she pointed out that the stylized font used in headers seemed a bit hard to read.
 She stated that she really loved the [Girls Who Code](https://girlswhocode.com/) website, and they use Roboto as the font face across the entire site.

 Including a monospaced option for a code-like presentation of text, or to show actual text examples (like seen on the front page of the example website).
-Being selective about the amount of font weights and font types used in this asset guide because the more used, the more the site will have to load each time a visitor comes to the page.
+We were selective about the amount of font weights and font types used in this asset guide because the more used, the more the site will have to load each time a visitor comes to the page.

 - The two fonts to be used are Roboto and Roboto Mono (both are available in Figma by default).
 - Consider using all caps, font size, and keep font weights to a minimum (maybe 3-4 at the most).